-As ureaplasma is a bacterial infection it is completely treatable.
-To order ureaplasma treatment, start a free consultation below.
+As this condition is a bacterial infection, it is treatable.
+To order treatment today, start a free consultation below.

 "Our medical team is always on hand to ensure that you get the safest and most effective treatment.
 Your medication will be dispatched the same day from our pharmacy."

 Ureaplasma urealyticum is a very common infection that is mainly spread via sexual contact, however, it isn't classified as an STI but a bacterial infection.

 Ureaplasma urealyticum is a genital mycoplasma that colonises the genital tract and produces infection.
 The infection itself is highly contagious and can be linked to the contraction of other STIs making it important to get a full check up.

 The symptoms for this condition aren't necessarily noticeable, which therefore means that many individuals with ureaplasma don't realise they are infected.
 This make it important to get tested for bacterial infections spread by sexual contact to avoid spreading it further.
 It is essential to treat ureaplasma, regarding of whether you have any symptoms, for the following reasons:

 Ureaplasma is often characterised as urethritis in men and genital tract infections in women.
 Ureaplasma is also often asymptomatic in many cases and the majority of infected people may not even realise they have the condition.
 If symptoms do appear, these can be very similar symptoms to urethritis, other STIs and infections.

 Venereological patients (those involved in the study of STIs) are often diagnosed with ureaplasma.

 Ureaplasma is often diagnosed in men with epididymitis (a condition in which the area behind the testicle where sperm is stored is inflamed).

 Ureaplasma is often diagnosed alongside chorioamnionitis (an infection of the vagina due to a bacterial infection, often occurring during pregnancy), especially when there is a rapid expansion of the infection.